jill-augustine/jill-augustine.github.io/resources.md

 I am often asked about which resources I use to improve and maintain my data science skills.
 Here is a list of websites I often use and would recommend.

-## Documentation {-}
+<h2 class=highlight>Documentation</h2>

 Whenever I am coding I have mutliple documentation pages open.
 It's not possible to remember how every single function is used.
-Also clicking through the "related functions" lets me disocver new functions which are sometimes even more suited to what I want to do.
+Also clicking through the "related functions" lets me discover new functions which are sometimes even more suited to what I want to do.

 [RDocumentation](https://www.rdocumentation.org/)